flowground/amazonaws-com-sms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteApp
-### Deletes an existing application.
-Optionally deletes the launched stack associated with the application and all AWS SMS replication jobs for servers in the application.
+> Deletes an existing application.
+Optionally deletes the launched stack associated with the application and all AWS SMS replication jobs for servers in the application.<br/>

 #### Input Parameters
 * `Action` - _required_